smkent/monoscad/modular-hose/README.md

 ## Printing

+I recommend printing with PETG for the additional flexibility it provides compared to PLA.
+The hose segments bend slightly when fitting together.

 Hose segments and connectors are sized to be two perimeters thick with the default wall thickness of 0.8mm printed using a 0.4mm nozzle.
 Hose segments and connectors should not generate any printed infill material (except for the